Name

 Pre War

-Herbert Harry Crawley was born on 15th February 1897, in Kings Langley, Herts, son of Walter (Wallace) Crawley (B 1864) a Railway Platelayer and Agnes Crawley (1866 – 1902) (nee Seabrook).
-He was one of six children, Wallace E. (B 1887), Rose E. (B 1889), Albert E (B 1891), Charles (B 1893), and Harold F. (B 1901).
+Herbert Harry Crawley was born on 15 February 1897 in Kings Langley, Herts, the son of Walter (Wallace) Crawley (b.
+1864) a Railway Platelayer and Agnes Crawley (1866 – 1902) (nee Seabrook).
+He was one of six children, Wallace E. (b.
+1887), Rose E. (b.1889), Albert E (b.
+1891), Charles (b.
+1893), and Harold F. (b.
+1901).
+He was baptised on 4 April 1897, in the Parish Church, Kings Langley.

-In 1902 his mother Agnes Died aged 36.
-His father Walter remarried in March 1910, at St Paul’s Langleybury, Herts, to widow Marie Josephine (formerly) Bainier (nee Spaetig).
+In 1902 his mother Agnes died aged 36.
+His father Walter remarried in March 1910, at St Paul’s Langleybury, Herts, to widow Marie Josephine (formerly Bainier (nee Spaetig)).
 They had one child George Walter Crawley in 1911.

 Wartime Service